pvdvreede/edifact_parser/README.md

 ## Requirements

+This library has been tested on the following:

+* Ruby MRI 1.9.2
+* Ruby MRI 1.9.3
+* Ruby MRI 2.0.0

-This library has been tested with Ruby MRI 1.9.2 and Ruby MRI 1.9.3, so these are currently the only supported Ruby versions.
+These are currently the only supported Ruby versions.
 You are welcome to try it with other versions and let me know if it works.

 ## Installation